 1. Do the floors hold up?

 Yes.
 This lath floor is holding up beautifully.
 There has been no warping or spacing.
 The only wear has been on the paint itself.
 And that is just a bit of scuffing here and there.
 Frankly, it adds to the charm.

-2. The fluctuation in temperature of Wisconsin will cause problems.
+2. Does the fluctuation in temperature of Wisconsin cause problems?

 Actually, it hasn’t.
 I do think that the fabulous paint that I used on the floors acted like a glue to keep everything tight against each other.
 But, so far we haven’t seen anything funky with shifting or warping.
 And we went through October -July in Wisconsin.